 Please let me know if you’d like to discuss the invoice!

-If you’d rather create and send invoices directly, NorthOne offers an invoice generator that makes getting paid easier than ever.
+If you’d rather create and send invoices directly, NorthOne offers a free invoice maker app that makes getting paid easier than ever.
 From the app, you can keep track of payments from your phone and send reminders about outstanding invoices with a single tap.
 It’s the easiest way to take care of all the invoices for your small business, and best of all it is totally free.

 5 Tips for Sending an Invoice Via Email